yochaigal/cairn/wip/2e/setting-seeds.md

 ## Theme

-- Roll on [Topography](#topography) table and record the results.
+- Roll on the [Topography](#topography) table and record the results.
-  - This is the common terrain of the region.
-Consider what effects this would have on the people that live there, what would draw them there, and why they stay.
+  - What effects the region's dominant terrain would have on the people that live there?
+What would draw them there?
+Why would they stay?
-- Roll on [Natural Features](#natural-features) table and record the results.
-  -
+  - How does are the region's borders shaped by the terrain of its neighbors?
 - Roll on the [People](#people) table and record the result.
   - This defines the dominant aspects of the people living their, as well as their ambitions.
 Consider how they perceive themselves, and how others see them as well.
 - Roll on the [Resources](#resources) table and record the results.